 These common rights include the right to live in the host country, the ability to travel within Schengen states without an additional visa, and the right to include dependent family members within their application.

-The extent of these rights and benefits slightly differ between programs.
-You can find it detailed in the below chart.
+The extent of these rights and benefits slightly differs between programs.
+See the chart below for a quick comparison of the most popular ones:

 |Living||Yes: right to live in Spain||Yes: right to live in Portugal||Yes: right to live in Greece|